Using Elasticsearch

 Data retention

-The Elasticsearch app's data is saved under /home1/{USER}, and is not deleted even when the user stops the app, or the app is ended due to other problems.
+The Elasticsearch app's data is saved under /home1/{USER}, and is not deleted even when you stop the app, or the app is ended due to other problems.

 Data may be lost in certain situations as follows.

-The data is deleted when the user destroys the stopped app.
-When the stopped app is started again, it runs on the node where the data from the previous session exists, and the data is recovered.
+The data is deleted when you destroy the stopped app.
+When you start the stopped app again, it runs on the node where the data from the previous session exists, and the data is recovered.
 However, if other jobs are occupying the resources in the node where it ran, or the node has been excluded from service due to failure, it runs on another node after yarn.service.placement-history.timeout.ms (default: 1 hour).
 So, the data of the Elasticsearch app that has not run during the time set in yarn.service.placement-history.timeout.ms may get lost.
 Back up important data to HDFS by referring to repository-hdfs.

 Note